gigashelter/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups prints all the groups the current user is part of 3-new_owner changes owner of file hello to user betty 4-empty creates n empty file called hello
+5-execute adds execute permission to the owner of the file hello